CaptainFact/captain-fact-extension/README.md

 Install dependencies with `npm install` then run `npm run dev` to start dev server.
 [Load unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) in Chrome with `./dev` folder and you're ready to go!

+## License

+GNU General Public License v3.0

+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

+See [LICENSE](LICENSE) for more info.